FabricMC/fabric-docs/versions/1.21.10/develop/codecs.md

 - a `Codec<List<BlockPos>>`

 We can get the first one from the aforementioned primitive codecs in the `Codec` class, specifically `Codec.INT`.
-While the second one can be obtained from the `Registries.ITEM` registry, which has a `getCodec()` method that returns a `Codec<Item>`.
+While the second one can be obtained from the `BuiltInRegistries.ITEM` registry, which has a `getCodec()` method that returns a `Codec<Item>`.
 We don't have a default codec for `List<BlockPos>`, but we can make one from `BlockPos.CODEC`.

 ### Lists {#lists}